The Cunana Muñecas

 She Carries the Harvest Home

-A feathered crown, woven earrings, a bright paruma at her waist and a gathering basket on her back — the basket is how you know her, carrying the vegetables, the utensils, whatever the house needs.
+A feathered crown, woven earrings, a bright paruma at her waist and a gathering basket on her back.
+The basket is how you know her, carrying the vegetables, the utensils, whatever the house needs.

 ♂ Male · Survival & Defense